U2EZNeko/PPG-Public/README.md

   Will fetch directly liked artists and grabs artists from liked tracks.

   Best to run once weekly, takes a hot minute to fetch all data.

+  Also now fetches all liked songs for faster access.

 ### Copy-Playlist-To-Subuser